MikeKovarik/anchora/README.md

 	* **GZIP** and Deflate
 	* Passive mode.
 Tries to serve pre-compressed .gz alternatives of the requested file.
 * **CORS** headers.
+* Run HTTP and HTTPS (or HTTP2 hybrid) server simultaneously
 * HTTP to HTTPS upgrade redirect (either forced or requested with `upgrade-insecure-requests` header)
 * CGI: PHP and other scripting laguages support (experimental).
 * Ranges (partial support).